Analida's Ethnic Spoon

 Frequently Asked Questions

-• Can I make the garbanzo tapas dish ahead?
-Yes, you can prepare this a 3-4 days in advance.
-Be sure to let the beans completely cool before storing in the refrigerator.
+Yes, you can prepare this 3-4 days in advance.
+Be sure to let the beans completely cool before storing them in the refrigerator.
 Reheat the dish in the microwave for 2-3 minutes and stop to stir every 30-45 seconds until hot.
 I would leave out the chopped parsley and add this fresh when you serve.
+You can reheat in a skillet on medium heat, stirring frequently, until the beans are warm in the center.

-• How long will the leftover garbanzo tapas last in the refrigerator?
-Once this dish has completely cooled you can store this in the refrigerator for 3-4 days.
+Once this dish has completely cooled, you can store this in the refrigerator for 3-4 days.

 If you love appetizers or tapas dishes, here are some more to try at your next party.
-Bookmark them for later ,or pin them on Pinterest.
+Bookmark them for later, or pin them on Pinterest.

 tapa de gabanzos y cebolla